What is extradition?

 Part 2 of the Extradition Act, in conjunction with any applicable extradition instrument, regulates export extradition from the United Kingdom to category 2 territories.
 These are states outside the European Union.
 At present there are almost 100 states designated as category 2 territories.

-Upon receipt of a an extradition request from a category 2 territory the Secretary of State for the Home Department, acting on the advice of the Home Offices Judicial Co-operation Unit, must decide whether or not to certify the extradition request.
+Upon receipt of a an extradition request from a category 2 territory the Secretary of State for the Home Department, acting on the advice of the Home Office's International Criminality Unit, must decide whether or not to certify the extradition request.

 Requirements for certification are similar but not identical to those imposed for category 1 territories.
 Having certified the request, documents are sent from the Home Office to Westminster Magistrates' Court.